 The initial idea, he said, was to send specialists to places like Farmington and Poplar Bluff to serve those patients who most needed certain types of advanced care.
 Those efforts, in turn, laid the groundwork for more collaborative outreach later on.

 “That’s how we started those relationships in primary care,” Bandermann explained.
 “We started hearing people saying, ‘We need this.
 Could you provide more primary care?’ and we said, ‘Absolutely.'”

-Now, in addition to Charleston Family Care, Saint Francis has rural health clinics in many of the communities that need it most, including Piedmont, Poplar Bluff and Dexter.
+Now, in addition to Ferguson Medical Group – Charleston, Saint Francis has rural health clinics in many of the communities that need it most, including Piedmont, Poplar Bluff and Dexter.
 There are even clinics in Jackson and Cape Girardeau.
 Nurse practitioners like Amy Watkins are helping doctors treat more patients and doctors specializing in orthopedics, vascular surgery, neurology, cardiology and more often travel to outlying practices to meet patients’ needs where they are.